by Doug Nesbitt

 For some, voting NDP was a principle.
 The leadership of many major unions remained loyal and lined up behind the NDP through the 1990s.
 However, many unions broke with the Ontario NDP over the 1993 Social Contract.
 The Social Contract was an NDP plan to cut $2 billion out of government labour costs to fight a $13 billion deficit.
 The unions rejected opening up their union contracts to impose concessions, so the Social Contract was passed as legislation.
 It forced open collective agreements covering hundreds of thousands of public sector workers and imposed concessions.
 Of all the concessions, the forced unpaid days off – “Rae Days” – came to symbolize the betrayal of the NDP.

-The Social Contract was a catastrophe, and a massive gift to the right.
-As Bob Rae recalled in his memoirs, Canadian autoworkers president Bob White tore a strip off Rae and the other NDP premiers, Romanow of Saskatchewan and Harcourt of BC, saying “Why the hell should working people see all their benefits and everything we’ve been fighting for all these years go down the drain because you guys have bought into all this neo-conservative economics.
+The Social Contract was a catastrophe, and a massive gift to the NDP’s right-wing and business opposition.
+In one of Bob Rae’s apocryphal stories in his memoirs, Rae writes that former Canadian autoworkers president Bob White tore a strip off Rae and the other NDP premiers, Romanow of Saskatchewan and Harcourt of BC, saying “Why the hell should working people see all their benefits and everything we’ve been fighting for all these years go down the drain because you guys have bought into all this neo-conservative economics.
 You’re elected to fight for our people, not to stick your nose up Mulroney’s ass.”
+Curiously, White responded to this quote in Rae’s memoirs by denying he ever said it.
+Either way, White, who had become the Canadian Labour Congress president, opposed the Social Contract.

 The 1995 election was a surprise because the Liberals went in with over 50 percent support in the polls.
 However, they cratered as the Tories were elected on a Common Sense Revolution platform of “tough love” austerity, scapegoating welfare recipients, repeal of employment equity (what Harris called “the quota law”), as well as big promises like a 30 percent income tax cut and a plain-as-day commitment to not cutting healthcare.
 The Tories would decimate healthcare with cuts, but they did deliver the income tax cut – over half the cut went to the wealthiest 10 percent.